Two-pink-deckchairs-on-lawn

 5. Strong, recognisable branding

 Strong, professional branding always makes a good impression.
 And this should be carried across all your marketing materials.
-From your business cards and stationery to your signage and packaging — and, of course, your website.
+From your business stationery to your signage, vehicles and packaging — and, of course, your website.

 6. Familiarity and intuitive design

-One of the benefits of hard-working websites is that they don’t have a learning curve.
-Visitors will arrive on the site and know how to use it instinctively.
+One of the benefits of hardworking websites is that they don’t have a learning curve.
+Visitors can arrive on the site and know intuitively how to use it.

 They achieve this by having a familiar-looking: